vmware-labs/reconciler-runtime/README.md

 The [`SyncReconciler`](https://pkg.go.dev/github.com/vmware-labs/reconciler-runtime/reconcilers#SyncReconciler) is the minimal type-aware sub reconciler.
 It is used to manage a portion of the parent's reconciliation that is custom, or whose behavior is not covered by another sub reconciler type.
 Common uses include looking up reference data for the reconciliation, or controlling resources that are not kubernetes resources.

+When a resource is deleted that has pending finalizers, the Finalize method is called instead of the Sync method.
+If the SyncDuringFinalization field is true, the Sync method will also by called.
+If creating state that must be manually cleaned up, it is the users responsibility to define and clear finalizers.
+Using the [parent finalizer helper methods](#finalizers) is strongly encouraged with working under a [ParentReconciler](#parentreconciler).

 **Example:**

 While sync reconcilers have the ability to do anything a reconciler can do, it's best to keep them focused on a single goal, letting the parent reconciler structure multiple sub reconcilers together.
 In this case, we use the parent resource and the client to resolve the target image and stash the value on the parent's status.
 The status is a good place to stash simple values that can be made public.
 More [advanced forms of stashing](#stash) are also available.
 Learn more about [status and its contract](#status).